 Search all hotels in the Old City.

-The old city has a good selection of mid-range boutique hotels, many of which have pools and are tucked away in peaceful gardens.
-As there are height restrictions there are no boxy chain hotels here.
+The old city has a good selection of mid-range boutique hotels, some of which have pools and are tucked away in peaceful gardens.
+As there are height restrictions in the old city there are no boxy chain hotels here.

 The 5 Star hotels in Chiang Mai are located outside the old city, but there are a number of 4 Star boutique hotels to choose from.